kyleronc/TweetClustering/README.md

   - outputdata:
    Contains the feature matrix of tweet document vectors as well as the similarity matrices for both our cosine and jaccard proximity measures

+   - Project 2 Write Up: This is the report portion of the project